 Best Trout Fishing Destinations in the US: Top Rivers & Lakes

-Yellowstone National Park, Wyoming/Montana/Idaho
+Yellowstone National Park — Wyoming/Montana/Idaho

 The crown jewel of American fly fishing.
-Native cutthroat trout in iconic western scenery.
-The Yellowstone River, Slough Creek, Firehole, and Madison are all world-class.
-Every fish is catch-and-release.
-See our full Yellowstone fishing guide.
+Native cutthroat trout in iconic western scenery, and some of the most protected water on the continent.
+The Yellowstone River, Slough Creek, Firehole, and Madison are all world-class, and every fish is catch-and-release.
+The Park itself requires a separate fishing permit in addition to any state license.

 Montana

-More world-class trout rivers per mile than anywhere in the US.
-The Madison, Bighorn, Missouri, Gallatin, and Bitterroot are household names in fly fishing.
-The Bighorn tailwater consistently produces the largest average-size trout of any river in the country.
-See our full Montana fishing guide.
+More world-class trout rivers per mile than anywhere else in the US.
+The Madison, Bighorn, Missouri, Gallatin, and Bitterroot are names every fly angler knows.
+The Bighorn tailwater consistently produces the largest average-size trout of any river in the country — 18-inch rainbows and browns are common, and 20+ inch fish don’t raise many eyebrows.

 Colorado